Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    Block Activators.
   -Added sand, pearlsand and ebonsand support to Block Activators.
+  -Made some more general block types work with Block Activators (including obsidian).
   -Block Activators with one modifier will now replace already existing blocks.
+  -If a chest is above a block to be modified by a Block Activator, the related block will not be changed anymore.
   -Projectile knockback and angle can now be defined for Dart Traps, also offset and speed are now of type float instead of integer.